“In which you yourselves once walked when you lived in them.”

 In which you yourselves once walked

 The Colossians characteristically committed the five sins of verse 5 before they became Christians.
 That is why it is crucial to “put them to death.”
-It is imperative that Christians kill, not wound, immorality and covetousness in their lives.
+Christians must kill, not wound, immorality, and covetousness in their lives.

 when you lived in them

 Those were the days Christians walked in the “will of the Gentiles” (I Pet.
 4:3).
 Living in sin was our thought pattern and behavior pattern.

 It is difficult to walk in the presence of evil and not fellowship with it.